-As an investor of Somerville real estate, you know that every penny counts.
+As an investor of Boston real estate, you know that every penny counts.
 Saving money when buying an investment property has a huge impact on your bottom line.
-In our latest post, we will provide 7 tips for saving money when buying investment property in the Somerville area.
+In our latest post, we will provide 7 tips for saving money when buying investment property in the Boston area.

 #1 – Know Your Numbers